• Location: Jalan Raya Lipah Amed, along Bintang Beach.

-Among tropical gardens choked with palm trees, the bright and airy bungalows feature a chic Balinese décor, extensive veranda/balcony, open-air bathroom, and king-sized bed that dominates the room.
-Those with ‘sea views’ (more like glimpses) feature sliding doors to maximize views and breezes.
+Among tropical gardens filled with palm trees, the bright and airy bungalows feature a chic Balinese décor, extensive patios/balconies, open-air bathrooms, and king-sized beds that dominate the rooms.
+Those with ‘sea views’ (more like glimpses) feature sliding doors to maximize views and breeze.
 It is built at sea level, so walking to nearby cafés and shops is not too strenuous, and on an upward bend in the road, so the pool, gardens, and café (but not rooms) can be a little noisy.
 But unusually, it does face a beach that isn’t rocky – although the sand is lined with fishing boats.

-Palm Garden Amed Beach & Spa Resort Bali – The Location
+Palm Garden Amed Beach & Spa Resort – The Location

 - Area: Located at a steep hairpin bend and facing a beach (which is unusual).
 In a less developed area of Amed, but walkable to a few shops and restaurants.

 - Address: Along Jalan Raya Amed, Amed, Karangasem, the only road in Bunutan village.
 Midway section of the laidback area known as Amed which stretches about 10 km along the east coast of Bali.

 - How to Get There: No taxi from the airport will come this far, so organize transfers by car through the hotel – which takes about 3 hours.
 Many people stop at Amed on the way to/from the Gili Islands, which is connected by speedboats run by Freebird Express and Gili Sea Express.
 Book at travel agencies at either end, or compare schedules and book online.

 - Handy to: Snorkeling spots and scuba-diving agencies.